Skip to main content

 Branching creates a separate copy of your work, so you can add new features without disrupting your current progress.
 It enables multiple developers or teams to work simultaneously on different features without interfering with each other.

 Suppose you have an eCommerce app and you want to add a new feature, such as a product recommendation system.
-Instead of incorporating it directly into your main app and potentially causing problems, you create a branch to work on this new feature.
-Once it's completed, you can integrate it back into the main app.
+Instead of incorporating it directly into your main branch and potentially causing problems, you can create a branch to work on this new feature in isolation.
+Once it's complete, you can integrate it back into the main branch.

 info

-This feature is only available for teams and enterprise users.
+This feature is only available for Pro, Teams and Enterprise users.

 warning